martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

 cover:
     image: "cover.webp" # image path/url
-    alt: "Mart de Graaf - cartoon style." # alt text
+    alt: "A modern, clean tech-themed cover image with a blue color scheme.
+The image features a digital wall composed of glowing blue circuitry patterns, symbolizing protection.
+Behind this digital wall, there is a crown, glowing with a soft blue light, representing an application firewall." # alt text
-    caption: "Mart de Graaf - cartoon style." # display caption under cover
+    # caption: "" # display caption under cover
     relative: true # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---

 Let's say you have an application gateway deployed in Azure.
 Behind the application gateway is more than one app service acting on requests.
-You are adding a new application and the new application has to be ready before GO-live.
+You are adding a new application and the new application needs to be ready before GO-live.
+You can not pre-test this on production without any sort of firewall rules.
 You want to restrict access to the new application to a set of IP addresses.

 ![Architecture of an application gatway in front of multiple app services](appgateway.drawio.svg#center "Example Azure infrastructure")